puzzle/jenkins-techlab/labs/08_tools.md

 ===================================

 Declarative pipelines provide a ``tools`` section to declare which tools a job requires.
-In this example we use a "normal" tool (jdk8) and a custom tool (maven35).
+In this example we use the custom tools jdk8_oracle and maven35.

 Create a new branch named ``lab-8.1`` from branch ``lab-2.1`` and change the contents of the ``Jenkinsfile`` to: